brock/node-reinstall/README.md

 # Node Re-install

 Complete Node Reinstall.
-See the [SO article](http://stackoverflow.com/a/11178106/2083544) for reference.
+See the [SO article](http://stackoverflow.com/a/11178106/2083544) for reference and the related [gist that spawned this repo](https://gist.github.com/brock/5b1b70590e1171c4ab54).
 This deletes everything, yes everything, and re-installs Node and NPM with NVM, then re-installs global NPM modules.

 ## Installation